saadfikri/Swift3Tutorial/LoginFacebook/README.md

 ## How to Run the Example

-To run the example project, clone the repo, and run pod install from the Example directory.
+To run the example project, clone the repository, and run pod install from the project directory.

+## Author

+Saad Fikri, ss.fikri@gmail.com